Safer Braver Spaces & Access Manifesto

 -

 Commit to supporting and holding each other accountable for growing our activities from a place of access and creativity.
 If we see something a colleague, other organization or artist is doing that is great- we will share and celebrate it.
-If we notice something that we feel could be different / improved, we will get in touch, in a spirit of kindness and support.
+If we notice something that we feel could be different or improved, we will get in touch, in a spirit of kindness and support.
 We will be open to other people’s suggestions and experiences.

 Events: